Desmodium paniculatum: Description

 Desmodium paniculatum grows to 3 feet tall in an erect and spreading habit with alternate, pinnately-trifoliolate leaves.
-The leaves are lanceolate to oblong and are usually 2 to 10 times as long as wide.
+The leaflets are lanceolate to oblong and are usually 2 to 10 times as long as wide.
 The pedicels are around 1 cm.
 The flowers of the paniculate inflorescence are light pinkish to lavender and appear June through September.
 The sticky loments that many people find attached to their shoes and pants are arranged in a row of 2-6 superiorly sinuate and inferiorly triangular segments and appear August–October.